anoother/cheeese/README.md

 - **3** weekly snapshots
 - **5** monthly snapshots
 - **unlimited** yearly snapshots
+- Snapshots are recursive (options will be passed verbatim to the snapshot command?)
 - And clean up (remove unwanted snapshots) every 2 days.

 \* The `h2` is actually redundant here, as Cheeese's design means statements are deduplicated.
 Ergo, a definition for 3 30-minutely snapshots already covers 2 hourly snapshots (but no more).